Under pressure to reopen this fall, school leaders plot unprecedented changes

 The new landscape could include one-way hallways, kids and teachers in masks, and lunch inside classrooms instead of cafeterias.
 Buses may run half empty, and students may have their temperatures read before entering the building.
 And in districts all over the country, officials are considering bringing half the students to school on certain days, with the rest learning from home.
 Then they would swap.

 “Our students need some kind of normalcy,” said Michael Hinojosa, superintendent of the Dallas Independent School District.
-“Right now, their whole world has been disrupted with things that they’ve never dealt with before, and they need to be around other people.
+“Right now, their whole world has been disrupted with things that they’ve never dealt with before, and they need to be around other people.”

 Many teachers are scared of going back too early, and teachers unions are cautioning against it.
 Health experts warn that even if covid-19 cases abate, a second wave of infection could arrive with flu season later this year.
-Others caution that ideas being contemplated won’t do enough to keep children from spreading the disease.
+And while many parents are eager to end the national experiment in remote education, others are terrified that any return to school would expose their children to a deadly disease.

-But pressure is building.
-President Trump has pressed to reopen the economy, and one key to a functioning workforce is a school system that allows parents to do their jobs.
+But President Trump has pressed to reopen the economy, and one key to a functioning workforce is a school system that allows parents to do their jobs.
 Conservative activists have protested stay-at-home orders in several states, with Trump’s encouragement.
 Several states are starting to reopen some businesses, with more planned in May.

 Many educators, too, are eager to get students back, having concluded that remote education is far less effective and may leave lasting academic damage.
 They also fear for the safety and well-being of students who rely on schools for food, health care, social services and emotional stability.

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.